 - The scooter possessed defects or faulty parts

-Most importantly: Don’t necessarily take the word of the opposing drivers or their insurance representatives if they suggest you are at-fault for an accident.
-We’ve had multiple cases where our clients initially assumed they were at-fault, but it turns out not to be the case, such as if our investigation reveals that the other party didn’t provide enough space for safe operation of an e-scooter or a rental company knew of faulty parts that would impact a scooter’s safe operation.
+Most importantly: Don’t necessarily take the word of the opposing drivers or their insurance representatives if they suggest you are at fault for an accident.
+We’ve had multiple cases where our clients initially assumed they were at fault, but it turns out not to be the case, such as if our investigation reveals that the other party didn’t provide enough space for the safe operation of an e-scooter or a rental company knew of faulty parts that would impact a scooter’s safe operation.

 Some notable accidents involving e-scooters include:

 - A man suspected of driving an electric scooter while intoxicated was arrested after striking and killing a pedestrian in Venice.

 - A man was killed in a hit-and-run accident after falling off his electric scooter.

 - A child was injured in San Francisco in a hit-and-run accident while riding a scooter.